EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

 > [!NOTE]
 > Kustomize won't let you have multiple resources with the same GVK, name, and namespace
 > because it expects each resource to be unique.
-> If a resource template report an error, setting it as a patch template, may resolve the problem.
+> If a resource template reports an error, setting it as a patch template, may resolve the problem.

 # EXAMPLE